-Your weather: Batten down the hatches New Zealand, strong wind on the way
+Wild weather: Deluge, lightning, thunder as storm surges north to Auckland

 Thunderstorms and hail are possible in Auckland during the evening, James said.

-The bad weather was expected to clear in Auckland tomorrow morning, he said.
+The bad weather is expected to clear in Auckland tomorrow morning, he said.

 "However, then there is another feature coming on Tuesday," he said.